What’s the best advice to get me through security screening as smoothly as possible?

 However, as a safeguard, passengers may be required to demonstrate that the product is real medicine or special food, and not something less innocent.

 Can I still buy liquids, cosmetics or other substances covered by the regulations in the airport shops beyond the passenger security points, and take these on board the aircraft?

 You can still buy liquids and other substances covered by the regulations, in containers of any size, after the security screening point and on board European airline flights.
 Liquids and gels purchased after the security screening point or on board will be packed and sealed for you in a tamper-evident bag as necessary by the shop or cabin personnel.

-Does this new restriction apply to certain flights only?
+Does this new liquid screening process to apply to certain flights only?

-The new restriction applies to all flights departing from EU airports, regardless of final destination.
+No the new liquid screening process applies to all flights departing from Shannon Airport, regardless of final destination.

 What about transferring passengers?